anbarimd/tradeshift-tree-structure/README.md

 *  Index-free adjacency shortens read time and gets even better as data complexity grows.
 *  Using Cypher, the world’s most powerful and productive graph query language.

+## The Stack

+These are the components of our Web Application:

+* Application Type: Spring-Boot Java Web Application with Embedded Tomcat.

+* Web framework: Spring-Boot enabled Spring-WebMVC, Using Spring Rest Conntrollers.

+* Persistence Access: Spring-Data-Neo4j ( using Neo4j-OGM under the hood ).

+* Database: Neo4j-Server 3.5.1

+* Build tools and dependency managment : Maven

+* Container : Using Dockerfile and Docker-compose to deploy the project

 ## Spring Boot and Spring Data Neo4j

 Spring Data Neo4j is core part of the Spring Data project which aims to provide convenient data access for NoSQL databases.